Funding Your Electrician Training: All Options

 Advanced Learner Loans are government-backed loans for learners aged 19 and over studying at Level 3 and above at approved providers.
 They work similarly to university student loans — you do not start repaying until you earn above a certain threshold.

 Advanced Learner Loans are only available at providers that have been specifically approved for loan funding by the ESFA.
 Not all private training providers have this approval.
 Additionally, loans are typically only available for Level 3 qualifications, which means they may not cover the Level 2 Diploma (which is the entry point for most career changers).
+For those considering an electrical apprenticeship, training costs are covered by the employer instead.

 If your chosen training provider is not loan-approved, their own payment plan may be a more accessible alternative.
 Many providers offer interest-free instalments that achieve a similar result without the administrative complexity of a government loan.